Categories

 There is also the issue of what else is in your fermentation space.
 Many home winemakers use basements or garages.
 There are lots of things in those spaces that could produce off flavors in your wine.
 Cleaners, paints, lawn equipment, gas, motor oil and dryer lint are common co-occupants.
 If you use your kitchen, bread yeasts are a big menace.
 You want to make sure your wine does not come in contact with anything that will compromise its flavor or the yeast.
 You would be amazed at how easily wine can absorb flavors from other substances.
 You do not want your wine to have aftertastes of simple green cleaner or bleach.
 You are always one dominant bread yeast away from a problem.
 Therefore, covers and airlocks are about cleanliness and sanitation before and during peak primary.

-At the very least, your fermentation vessel should be sufficiently covered during high fermentation activity.
+During peak primary, you do not need an airlock however, at the very least, your fermentation vessel should be sufficiently covered.
 If you are using a bucket with a lid that has an airlock hole, if you don't want to use an airlock, at least cover the hole on top of the bucket.
 Rest the cover on top at all times except when you are stirring or punching down a must cap.
-On a carboy, as long as you have enough headspace to accommodate yeast activity, you can let your airlock bubble away.
+In a carboy, as long as you have enough headspace to accommodate yeast activity, you can let your airlock bubble away.
 If you don't have enough space, use a blow off tube and a secondary bucket.
 Worst case scenario, use a carboy cap and cover the holes with cheese cloth.
 The most important thing is that you prevent dust particles from being able to settle in your wine.
 It is hard to fight against what you can't see but unfortunately, that is most of what you are up against.

 When fermentation starts to calm down, that is when you should start worrying about oxidation.
 You should have an airlock or blowoff tube when you reach the last 1/3 of the sugars.
 At that point, fermentation is much less active.
 The wine will not swell up into your airlock because it is producing a lot less CO2.
 From there on out, you absolutely want a closed environment.
 But if you do insist on an airlock throughout the entire process, the new Blue Bullet Airlock is best suited to primary because of its size.
 It holds 3-4 times the amount of water and can handle more aggressive fermentation activity.